Business tax return in Quebec - accounting documents

 In addition to the main forms, your application must include:

-• Financial Statements: Balance Sheet, Income Statement, and Notes to the Financial Statements
+• Financial Statements : Balance Sheet, Income Statement and Notes

-The deadlines for corporate tax returns are strict.
-Here are the key dates you need to know to plan for the end of your fiscal year.
+The deadlines for the business tax return are strict.
+Here are the key dates you need to know to plan your fiscal year-end.

-Payment of the tax balance (general)Two months after the end of the fiscal yearFebruary 28, 2026
+Payment of the balance of tax (general)2 months after the end of the fiscal yearFebruary 28, 2026

-Payment of the balance (eligible SME under the SPCC)3 months after the end of the fiscal yearMarch 31, 2026
+Payment of balance (CCPC-eligible SME)3 months after the end of the fiscal yearMarch 31, 2026

-Advance paymentsMonthly or quarterly, depending on the methodThe last day of each month or quarter
+InstalmentsMonthly or quarterly depending on the methodLast day of each month or quarter

 Good to know

-Please note: Even though the filing deadline is six months, payment is due well before then.
-Do not confuse these two deadlines, as interest on unpaid balances begins to accrue the day after the payment deadline.
+Please note: even if the filing deadline is 6 months, the payment is due well in advance.
+Don't confuse these two deadlines, as interest on outstanding balances accrues the day after the payment deadline.

 Corporate tax rates in Quebec in 2026

-The Small Business Deduction (SBD) is the most significant tax incentive for small and medium-sized enterprises (SMEs).
-As of April 1, 2025, the revenue threshold has been raised from $500,000 to $700,000, and the reduced provincial rate has been lowered from 2.5% to 1.5%.
+The small business deduction (SBD) is the most important tax lever for SMEs.
+Effective April 1, 2025, the business limit was increased from $500,000 to $700,000 and the reduced provincial rate was increased from 2.5% to 1.5%.
 These changes significantly reduce the tax bill for Quebec SMEs.

-To be eligible, your company must be a Canadian-controlled private corporation (CCPC), and the taxable capital of the associated group must not exceed certain thresholds.
+To qualify, your corporation must be a Canadian-controlled private corporation (CCPC) and the taxable capital of the associated group must not exceed certain thresholds.
 A tax accountant can help you determine your eligibility.

 Calculating business taxes with an accountant